Testing NSI suggested by the solar neutrino tension in T2HKK and DUNE: Correspondence between the long baseline and solar neutrino experiments

-Unlike in the case of the solar neutrino analysis with NSI, in the analysis of oscillations in the Earth, the ratio $Y_e = \#(p)/(\#(p)+\#(n))$ of electrons to nucleons is approximately 1/2.
-So we have
+Unlike in the case of the solar neutrino analysis with the NSI, in an analysis of the oscillations in the Earth, the ratio of electrons to nucleons $Y_e = \#(p)/(\#(p)+\#(n))$ is approximately 1/2.
+Thus, we have